 The White Queen in Through the Looking Glass makes it a point to believe as many as six impossible things before breakfast.
 While we’re not advocating looking into opening a branch on the Moon, you will be surprised at what you can accomplish when you select for talent, develop talents in your people, project goals based on that talent and plan your future state based on talent.

 In 30 years of experience, Talent Plus ® has been in the business of helping people unleash the talent in their organization to transform your culture.
 Powered by science, you are in the driver’s seat with intuitive, accessible technology to manage and grow talent.

-—Jason Chambers and Zach Mutchie are senior business consultants at Talent Plus.
+—Jason Chambers is a senior business consultant at Talent Plus.